resource-watch/slate/source/includes/api/_widget.md

-template     |   If it's a template (base schema to create other widgets)   | Boolean default      |   If it's a default widget for the dataset that it belongs   | Boolean protected    |  If it's a protected widget (not is possible to delete if it's true)   | Boolean status       |                     Status of the Widget                     |    Text published    |                   If it's available to use                   |    Text freeze       |                   If the data is frozen                      |    Boolean verified     |                If it's verified by other user                |    Text
+template     |   If it's a template (base schema to create other widgets)   | Boolean default      |   If it's a default widget for the dataset that it belongs   | Boolean protected    |  If it's a protected widget (not is possible to delete if it's true)   | Boolean published    |                   If it's available to use                   |    Text freeze       |                   If the data is frozen                      |    Boolean verified     |                If it's verified by other user                |    Text